 Second DUI Defense in Oakland County

-If you’ve been arrested for a DUI, you already understand how heavily the charges can affect your life.
-Unfortunately, if it happens to you again, you’re now facing much more stringent penalties.
+If you have been arrested for a DUI, you already understand how heavily the charges can affect your life.
+Unfortunately, if it happens to you again, then you are now facing much more stringent penalties.
 This is a very serious crime in which the accused gets very little sympathy from the judge or prosecutor.
 The state of Michigan takes a proactive approach to keep drunk drivers off the street, and this often means coming down hard on repeat offenders.
 State penalties for a second DUI include:

 - A maximum jail sentence of one year.